Xiang990293/Xiang990293.github.io/README.md

-# minecraft research team official web
+# Cubic Ripple official web
-This is a website which can do much of things about minecraft.
+This website is about to post the the activities of Cubic Ripple, a club with some minecrafter.

-This is our team website, we will put something in with chinese or maybe in English in future.
+This is our club website, we will put something within Chinese or maybe in English in future.